gimenete/pagantis-ios/README.md

 Amounts
 -------
-Some methods and classes require to specify an amount of money.
+Some methods and classes require you to specify an amount of money.
 Amounts are always expressed in cents.
 So they are always an integer number.
 If you for example want to charge $100 you need to specify `amount = 10000`.
-Amounts are expressed in the currency indicated by you in a separate parameter.
+Amounts are expressed in the currency indicated in a separate parameter.

 Period cycles
 -------------